-EFIS Data Reporting
+Data Reporting

-CMSMs and DSSABs are required to report on the following data elements regarding the delivery of EarlyON Child and Family Centres in their EFIS interim report and Financial Statement submissions.
+CMSMs and DSSABs are required to report on the following data elements regarding the delivery of EarlyON Child and Family Centres.
 Definitions of each data element can be found in Appendix B of this guideline.

 EarlyON Child and Family Centres - Service Data